Fit as a Mama Bear

 Two images of gluten-free crispy sugar cookies, the top a closeup of a cookie with pink icing and the bottom with cookies on parchment paper.

-You're going to fall in love with these gluten-free sugar cookies!
-Perfect for any occasion these sugar cookies come out thin, crispy perfection.
-Leave them traditionally sprinkled with sugar or decorate them with a simple, three-ingredient, dairy-free sugar cookie icing!
+You're going to fall in love with these crispy sugar cookies!
+Perfect for any occasion, these sugar cookies come out thin, chewy, and crunchy.
+A nice switch-up from the classic.

 A sugar cookie you can feel good about eating!